CCRI-Cyberknights/stemday_2025_takehome/challenges/13_HTTPHeaders/README.md

 📡 Challenge 13: HTTP Headers Mystery
 ======================================

-Liber8 operatives have been exchanging secret messages through HTTP servers.
+CryptKeeper operatives have been exchanging secret messages through HTTP servers.
 You’ve intercepted **five HTTP response files**, but only ONE contains the real agency flag.
 The others are decoys designed to mislead intruders.

 🎯 **Your Mission:**